Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Reduction from a general to a disk

 \section{Reduction from a general $\D$ to a disk}

-In this Section we intend to prove that to obtain Theorems \ref{gin-1}-\ref{gaf-2}, it suffices to consider the case where $\D$ is an open disk centred at the origin.
+In this Section we intend to prove that in order to obtain Theorems \ref{gin-1}-\ref{gaf-2}, it suffices to consider the case where $\D$ is an open disk centred at the origin.
 We will demonstrate the proof for Theorems \ref{gaf-1} and \ref{gaf-2}, the arguments for Theorems \ref{gin-1} and \ref{gin-2} are on similar lines.

-Let $\D$ be a bounded open set in $\C$ whose boundary has zero Lebesgue measure.
-By translation invariance of the Ginibre ensemble, we take the origin to be in the interior of $\D$.
+Let $\D$ be a bounded open set in $\C$.
+By the translation invariance of the GAF zero ensemble, we take the origin to be in the interior of $\D$.
 Let $\D_0$ be a disk (centred at the origin) which contains $\overline {\D}$ in its interior (where $\overline{\D}$ is the closure of $\D$).

 Suppose we know the point configuration $\F_{\out}$ to be equal to $\uout$.
 Further, suppose that we can show that the point configuration $\uoutd$ outside $\D_0$ determines the number $N_0$ and the sum $S_0$ of the points inside $\D_0$ a.s.
 Since we also know the number and the sum of the points inside $\D_0 \setminus \D$, we can determine the number $N$ as well as the sum $S$ of the points in $\D$.
 This proves the rigidity theorem for the GAF zero ensemble (Theorem \ref{gaf-1}) for a general $\D$.